dawid-dahl-umain/gcloud-identity-token-generator/README.md

 - Node.js and npm (Node Package Manager)
 - Google Cloud SDK (gcloud command-line tool)
 - Service account key with minimal permissions (e.g., `Cloud Run Invoker`), in JSON format, to be used in `.env.gcloud`.
 For the project `poc-erp-adapter`, the key is stored in its Google Cloud Secret Manager.
-- Bash (for running the shell script)
+- Bash or zsh (for running the shell script)

 ### Installing